PKStuff/task/README.md

 # task

-This task will contain all the javascript simple concepts codes.
+This task will contain all the javascript simple concepts codes and other codes.